 Here below we give you the essential basics of shared symptoms, causes and what differentiates food allergy and intolerance.

 Allergy or intolerance will impact different parts of the human body systems.
 Figuring out what you can eat or not, and how a given food impacts you can be pure detective work.
 Here are the basic facts on how allergies and intolerances impact the human body systems and common food triggers.
 Click the links for more details and resources.

-- Food allergies are different from intolerances: An allergy can be life threatening.
+- Food allergies are different from intolerances: An allergy can be life-threatening.
 Food intolerance will not claim lives.

 - Body system impact: Food allergy will trigger an abnormal reaction of the body’s immune system to a particular food.
-Food intolerance will impact the digestive system, as certain substances in food will make you react directly or indirectly.
+Food intolerance will impact the digestive system, as certain substances in food, will make you react directly or indirectly.

-- Central nervous system: Because the scope of allergies or intolerances are so wide, they can affect almost every system in a child’s body, especially the central nervous system.
+- Central nervous system: Because the scope of allergies or intolerances is so wide, they can affect almost every system in a child’s body, especially the central nervous system.
 Food allergies and intolerances may cause a child to have difficulty concentrating, become easily distracted and eventually, exhibit erratic learning patterns.
-Undetected allergy or intolerance lead many children to be labelled as having learning difficulties, ADHD etc. when food is the root cause.
+Undetected allergy or intolerance lead many children to be labeled as having learning difficulties, ADHD etc. when food is the root cause.